krry/atmanaut.me/content/how-i-built-this.md

 ---
 title: How I Built This Site
-date: 2019-02-09T16:50:57-06:00
+date: 2019-02-09 22:50:57 +0000
 layout: code
-tags: [code, hugo, dev, guide]
+tags: []

 ---
 Delightfully often, when I've combed the web for help designing, developing, and publishing sites, apps, I land on someone's "How I Made This" post on their custom blog.
 That, or on StackOverflow, or on a Github issue, or increasingly these days on [DEV](dev.to).
 So this one goes out to all those paid it forward and lent me a hand.

 It still feels like nothing short of a miracle to publish a new site.
-After so many tees dotted (with coffee stains) and eyes crossed from long nights at the terminal, it's hard to describe the feeling when **It Just Works**™.
-In the present case, almost every step of the development and deployment process just works in such a Teflon-coated Slip 'n' Slide sorta way that I'm elated to pop the hood for you.
+After so many tees dotted (with coffee stains) and eyes crossed through those long nights at the terminal, it's hard to describe the feeling when **It Just Works**™.

+In the present case, thanks to a hoard of wunderkinder that open sourced their brilliance, the design, development, and deployment experience on this new site are as good as it gets. **It Just Works™** in such a Teflon-coated Slip 'n' Slide sorta way that I'm elated to pop the hood for you.

 ![The ShipIt! squirrel gets it.](/img/ship-it-squirrel.jpg)

+The squirrel gets it when we ships it.

 ## TL;DR

 ### The Stack a.k.a.
 [BuiltWith](https://builtwith.com/atmanaut.us)

-- Hugo, generating a lightning-fast, theme-able static site with Go power
+* [Hugo](https://gohugo.io/about/ "Hugo"), which generates a lightning-fast, theme-able static site with plenty of Go power, a thriving community, and a stellar dev team.
+* [Forestry.io]() for handling content.
+It's like Minecraft meets Wordpress with a woodsy musk.
-- [`now`](zeit.com/now), for no-frills, full-auto deployment/hosting/DNS from the terminal
+* [`now`](https://zeit.com/now), for no-frills, full-auto deployment/hosting/DNS from the terminal, or straight from the `master` branch to you
-- vim + tmux + oh-my-zsh, for memorizing shitloads of keybindings and then magic
+* vim + tmux + oh-my-zsh, for memorizing shitloads of keybindings and then tortoise magic all the way down.
+I might spend more time tweaking my [dotfiles](https://github.com/krry/dot/ "dotfiles") than writing code for this site.
+Like the fella says, gimme a day to chop down a tree, and I'll grind an axe all morning.
-- IA Writer - for hipster purity XP, LVL 99, and 'cos vim is a harsh mistress
+* iA Writer - for hipster purity XP, LVL 99.
+I've been trying out Typora too, but ol' faithful iA really knows how to make me love to write.

-## Some code, highlighted with PrismJS
+Hugo comes with all kinds of built-in goodies.
+Like syntax highlighting, powered by chromastyles and pygments.

 {{< highlight js >}}
 // allow :active styles to work in CSS on mobile safari document.addEventListener("touchstart", function(){}, true);

 domready(function () {
 console.info('DOM is in the browser.');
 var menuTrigger = document.querySelector('#menu_trigger');

 menuTrigger.addEventListener('click', function(){
 menuTrigger.classList.toggle('triggered');
 document.querySelector('#menu').classList.toggle('shown');
 });

 window.addEventListener('keydown', handleFirstTab);
 });

 function handleFirstTab(e) {
 if (e.keyCode === 9) { // the "I am a keyboard user" key
 document.body.classList.add('user-is-tabbing');
 window.removeEventListener('keydown', handleFirstTab);
 }
 }
 {{< /highlight >}}

-## The moosen haveth cometh.
+## The moosen haven cometh.

 ``` sh

  _________________________________